krmarshall/Fainne-Mor/docs/01-rules/04-feats.md

 - You have advantage on saving throws made to avoid or resist traps.
 - You have resistance to damage dealt by traps.

+### Grappler
+*Prerequisite: Strength 13 or higher*
+**Change**: The whole feat is rewritten as follows:
+- Increase your Strength or Constitution score by 1, to a maximum of 20.
+- You have advantage on attack rolls against a creature you are grappling (including to shove).
+- Your speed is no longer halved when moving a grappled creature with you.
+- When you make an opportunity attack, if you are within 5 feet of the target you can make a grapple attack instead of a weapon attack.
+If you succeed the target becomes grappled.

+### Great Weapon Master
+- On your turn, when you score a critical hit with a melee weapon or reduce a creature to 0 hit points with one, you can make one melee weapon attack as a bonus action.
+- **Changed**: Before you make a melee attack with a heavy weapon that you are proficient with, you can choose to subtract your proficiency bonus from the attack roll.
+If that attack hits, you add twice your proficiency bonus to the attack's damage.

 ### Keen Mind
 **Change**: The whole feat is rewritten as follows:
 - You are able to concentrate on two effects (such as spells) at once.
 Only one of the effects can be a spell of 3rd level or higher.
 If you would make a saving throw to maintain concentration while concentrating on two effects, roll once with disadvantage.
 On a failure, both effects are lost.